- 159 hp POWER

 At the moment there are no extra practice runs planned besides the usual ones, so for Davies and Melandri it will be a matter of getting to know the track and gradually trying to find the configuration that allows the Panigale R to perform at its best.
 On paper the circuit appears to be quite similar to the Chang International track in Thailand, with a curvy first part after the start that then flows into a series of straights interspersed with right-angled corners.

 The Argentinian circuit was recently built and its layout is reminiscent of the Thai Buriram track.
 The three longest straights are separated by corners with a number of changes of direction.
-It is hosting a world-class competition for the first time.Circuit data
+Starting from 2018 is hosting the WorldSBK.Circuit data